Dolac Market

 Dolac ([dɔ̌lat͡s]) is a farmers' market located in Gornji Grad - Medveščak city district of Zagreb, Croatia.
-Dolac is the most visited and the best known farmer's market in Zagreb, well known for its combination of traditional open market with stalls and a sheltered market below.
-It is located only a few dozen meters away from the main city square, Ban Jelačić Square, between the oldest parts of Zagreb, Gradec and Kaptol.
-The Dolac market Zagreb is centrally located right behind the town’s main square.
+Dolac is the most visited and the best-known farmer's market in Zagreb, well known for its combination of traditional open market with red umbrella stalls and a sheltered market below.
+It is located above Ban Jelačić Square, between the oldest parts of Zagreb, Gradec and Kaptol.

 The daily market, on a raised square a set of stairs up from Jelačić, has been the city’s major trading place since 1930.
 Farmers from surrounding villages come to sell their home-made foodstuffs and very fresh fruit and vegetables.
 In the covered market downstairs are butchers, fishmongers and old ladies selling the local speciality sir i vrhnje (cheese and cream).
 Flowers and lace are also widely available.
-Alongside, the renovated fish market, ribarnica, sells fresh produce every day but Monday.
+Alongside, the renovated fish market (ribarnica), sells fresh produce every day but Monday.